4l3b/WorkTrack_pwa/README.md

 CLR:
 Clear the current session data.

-DATETIME:
+DATE/TIME:
 Displays the current date (day-month) and time.

 END:
 End the work session early.
 Work Time will be updated to reflect the actual time worked.

 LOGDEL:
-Delete the app’s memory of previous sessions.
+Clear the app’s history of previous sessions.

 GETLOG:
 Download a log file containing the history of work sessions.
-Press and hold for 3 seconds to upload a log file into the memory.
+To upload a log file into the memory, press and hold for 3 seconds.

 TIME LEFT:
 When it reaches zero, its value blinks, and a sound alarm plays.
 Tap the button to stop the blinking and alarm and continue working overtime.